Skip Navigation

 What are First Saturdays?

-On the first Saturday of February–August and October, we open our doors to the community free of charge from 5 to 11 pm.
+On the first Saturday of February–June, August, and October, we open our doors to the community free of charge from 5 to 11 pm.
 Our galleries, dining, and Shop are open, and visitors of all ages can choose from an exciting menu of free special events, such as family art activities; gallery talks; live music, dance, and theater performances; and film screenings.
 See more details on First Saturdays.

 Rights and Reproductions